golang-migrate/migrate/TUTORIAL.md

 Just add the code to your app and you're ready to go!

-**In both of the above cases, you do not need to create the table used to track the currently applied migration.
-It will be created automatically.**

 ## Further reading:
 - [Best practices](MIGRATIONS.md)
 - [FAQ](FAQ.md)